AMT85/BAF-A3/ReadMe.md

 - Thanx for testing all AMT85 members and especially the canadians and british players
 - Big thanx to the 3 pilots for the execellent support in the 1st test-exercise
-- We know russians helicopters are not the same like the Chinook ;-)
+- We know russian helicopters are not the same like the Chinook ;-)